SalNedia/m5competition_tesi/README.md

 # m5competition_tesi

-This project is a collection of files used to compete at the M5 competiton on kaggle.
+This project is a collection of files used to compete at the M5 competiton on kaggle and it will be part of my thesis.

 ### M5 competion goal